timothymeyers/NoOpsAccelerator/docs/Contribution.md

 > This guidance supports the [Architecture](https://github.com/Azure/NoOpsAccelerator/docs/NoOpsAccelerator-Architecture.md) guidance, it is not a replacement.

-The `NoOps Accelerator` repository (this repository) has been created to help guide DOD/Public Sector customers on building self-service infrastucture in their Azure environment.
+The `Azure NoOps Accelerator` repository (this repository) has been created to help guide DOD/Public Sector customers on building self-service infrastucture in their Azure environment.
 The reference implementation is a flexible foundation that enables users to develop/maintain an opinionated self-service infrastructure into an Azure AD Tenant utilizing [Bicep](https://aka.ms/bicep) as the Infrastructure-as-Code (IaC) tooling and language.

-## Ways to Consume NoOps Accelerator
+## Ways to Consume Azure NoOps Accelerator

-There are various ways to consume the Bicep modules included in `NoOps Accelerator`.
+There are various ways to consume the Bicep modules included in `Azure NoOps Accelerator`.

 The options are: